vedantroy/typecheck.macro/README.md

 Generate data with `pnpm run bench:prep -- [simple|complex|complex2]` and run a benchmark with `pnpm run bench -- [macro|ajv|io-ts|runtypes|zod] --test=[simple|complex|complex2]`

 # Caveats
-- typecheck.macro currently allows extra keys to pass validation.
-This is consistent with the behavior of type aliases in Typescript, but different from the behavior of interfaces.
-Disallowing extra keys is a WIP feature.
 - typecheck.macro does not handle multi-file types.
 E.g if `Foo` imports `Bar` from another file, typecheck cannot generate a validator for it. registerType is *file scoped*.
     - If this is a significant problem, file a Github issue so I increase the priority of creating a CLI tool that can handle multi-file types.
 - typecheck.macro can intersect intersection types and intersection types with circular properties, but the following case is WIP: `type Foo = {next: Foo} & {next : string}`.
 In other words, you shouldn't intersect a circular property (like `next`) with another property.
 However, `type Foo = {next: Foo} & {data: string}` is totally fine.